Three Ridges Ecological Farm is a diversified farm in Elgin County, southwestern Ontario, Canada near the north shores of Lake Erie.

 Resilience

-Resilience describes the ecosystem's ability to rebound from disturbances—and, ultimately, retain balance and connection.
-Resilience in farming means land that can withstand the small hiccups (like seasonal drought), heal from catastrophe, and, ultimately, adapt into an unknown future.
+Resilience describes the ecosystem's ability to rebound from disturbances and retain balance and connection.
+Resilience in farming means land that can withstand the small hiccups (like seasonal drought), heal from catastrophe, and, ultimately, thrive in an unknown future.

 Fostering and tending diverse and strong relationships among plants, animals, microbes, and people to regenerate the soil and nature’s cycles is how we bring resilience to the farm.